 - Entrepreneurship: Create a business plan and learn the skills needed to succeed as a business owner or an entrepreneur in a corporate setting.

-- Finance: Master theoretical and analytical skills needed to master both typical and complex financial situations.
+- Finance: Master the theoretical and analytical skills needed to master both typical and complex financial situations.

 - Global business management: Learn how to function in a global economy, including in the areas of accounting, finance, marketing, and public policy.

 - Healthcare administration: Usually designed to teach those from a healthcare or practitioner background about management and leadership skills.

 - Management: Learn to solve common leadership issues and study social science to understand best practices in employee motivation.